-Spinal cord stimulation has been used for more than 50 years by pain specialists to treat a variety of pain conditions.
-With advances in technology, effectiveness and favorable cost utility spinal cord stimulation − especially when compared with conventional medical management – this treatment has been shown to provide improved pain relief and overall functional capacity in patients suffering from chronic pain.
+Spinal cord stimulation has been used for more than 50 years treat a variety of chronic pain conditions.
+Advances in technology and cost effectiveness have made this treatment a viable option to provide improved relief and overall function in people suffering from chronic pain.

-Spinal cord stimulation is usually considered for patients with chronic pain that has not been relieved by other conservative or surgical treatment method.
-In the United States these commonly include:
+Spinal cord stimulation is usually considered for patients who have chronic pain that has not been relieved by other conservative or surgical treatment methods.

 In Europe, additional conditions treated using neuromodulation include: